JujuAdams/ScribbleJunior/2.0/Budget.md

 |----|--------|-------|
 |None|        |       |

 Returns how much time Scribble Junior used to bake vertex buffers in the previous Step, measured in microseconds.
-This value will sometimes be a little more than the time budget set by `ScribblejrGetBudget()`.
+This value will sometimes be a little more than the time budget set by `ScribbleJrGetBudget()`.